airbus-seclab/cpu_rec/README.md

 ## Standalone tool
 1. Copy `cpu_rec.py` and `cpu_rec_corpus` in the same directory.
-2. If you don't have the `lzma` module installed for your python (this tool works either with python3 or with recent python2) then you should `unxz` the corpus files in `cpu_rec_corpus`.
+2. If you don't have the `lzma` module installed for your python (this tool works either with python3 or with python2 >= 2.4) then you should `unxz` the corpus files in `cpu_rec_corpus`.
 3. If you want to enhance the corpus, you can add new data in the corpus directory.
 If you want to create your own corpus, please